 Louise L. and John M. Brabham Sr. Scholarship.
-The scholarship will be awarded to any student who is a Sumter County resident and who exhibits academic merit attending the University of South Caorlina Sumter.
+The scholarship will be awarded to any student who is a Sumter County resident and who exhibits academic merit attending the University of South Carolina Sumter.

-Eleida Nexsen Burrows Scholarship.
+Frank and Eleida Nexsen Burrows Scholarship.
 Must be awarded to a student majoring in nursing.

 Carolina Coca-Cola Bottling Company Scholarship.
 Must be awarded to a student majoring in education.

 Alivia Burrows Davids Scholarship.
-Must be awarded to a nontraditional student majoring in secondary education in mathematics; in no eligible applicant, then awarded to a secondary education major, or a mathematics or physical education major.
+Must be awarded to a nontraditional student majoring in secondary education in mathematics; if no eligible applicant, then awarded to a secondary education major, or a mathematics or physical education major.